dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

   * mean skill line plot
   * median skill line plot

-Generating multiple plots within a single configuration file reduces the number of command line commands to generate the plots.
+Using a single configuration file to generate multiple plot types is advantageous.
+This reduces the number of times the TCMPR plotter code is invoked from the command line.

-However, when more specific titles and plot customizations are desired for particular plot types, each plot type can be defined with a corresponding configuration file (e.g. a box plot will have a config file specifying settings specific to the boxplot, a reliability plot will have a corresponding config file with settings relevant to a reliability plot, etc.).
+When more specific titles and plot customizations are desired for particular plot types, each plot type can be defined with a corresponding configuration file (e.g. a box plot will have a config file specifying settings specific to the boxplot, a reliability plot will have a corresponding config file with settings relevant to a reliability plot, etc.).
+However, the TCMPR plotter code will now need to be invoked for each of these special plot type/config file combinations.

 Example
 =======